-Many of the clients we act for had been encouraged to move their pension from safe, traditional occupational and/or private pensions in to SIPP’s where the underlying investments are unregulated, high risk and speculative.
+Many of the clients we act for had been encouraged to move their pension from safe, traditional occupational and/or private pensions in to self-invested personal pensions (known as SIPP’s) where the underlying investments are unregulated, high risk and speculative.

-SIPP’s have been used as a platform to invest in high risk funds and illiquid assets which has resulted in financial loss for many of our clients.
+SIPP’s have been used as a platform to invest in high risk funds and illiquid assets which have resulted in financial loss for many of our clients.

 An unregulated investment is an investment that is not regulated by the Financial Conduct Authority.